KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 Rooker, Henry Grady.
 (1932) A Sketch Of the Life and Work Of Dr. Gerard Troost.
 Tennessee Historical Magazine V. 3 no.1

 The Spirit of the Times, (1841) Blood Rain Falls in Chatham. p 3.
 No. 1, v18.
-Leland and Draper publishers and editor.
+Leland and Draper, publishers and editors.

 Stack County News (1876) Kentucky Meat Shower, Illinois, March 31.